bsml320/Scupa/README.md

 # Scupa

-Scupa is an R package for immune cell polarization analysis of scRNA-seq data.
+Scupa is an R package for immune cell polarization assessment of scRNA-seq data.

-Scupa relies on Universial Cell Embedding (UCE) to measure the polarization of 14 immune cell types:
+Scupa relies on the Universial Cell Embedding (UCE) to assess the polarization of 14 immune cell types from the Immune Dictionary:

 B, NK, CD8T, CD4T, Treg, Tgd, pDC, cDC1, cDC2, MigDC, LC (Langerhans cell), Macrophage, Monocyte, Neutrophil.